Three Functional Roles of the Per-Layer Embedding Gate in Gemma-4 E2B

 -

 Distributional prior.
-L13/L14 shape a next-token prior that helps when the output distribution is narrow and keyword-dominated (code, possibly Chinese) but hurts when it's broad (English natural language, math).
-The mechanism is real and useful in certain regimes — just not useful enough to overcome its net cost on average English text.
+L13/L14 shape a nexttoken prior that helps when the output distribution is narrow and keyword dominated (code, possibly Chinese) but hurts when it's broad (English natural language, math).
+The mechanism is real and useful in certain regimes, but not useful enough to overcome its net cost on average English text.

 -

 Training scaffold.
-During end-to-end training, the optimizer found it useful to create a massive mid-network landmark — a strong token-identity signal that downstream layers could learn to route around, compensate for, or selectively extract from.
-The spike exists because of optimization dynamics, not because it helps at inference time.
-This kind of inject-then-attenuate structure has been observed elsewhere in mechanistic interpretability work.
-It would explain why ablating L13/L14 improves NLL: the downstream network has already learned to discount the injection, and removing it simplifies their input.
+During end-to-end training, the optimizer found it useful to create a high magnitude, mid network token identity signal that downstream layers could learn to route around, compensate for, or selectively extract from.
+The injection exists because of optimization dynamics rather than because it helps at inference time.
+This inject-then-attenuate structure has been observed elsewhere in mechanistic interpretability work.
+It would explain why ablating L13/L14 improves NLL, the downstream network has already learned to discount the injection, and removing it simplifies their input.

 -

-Distinguishing these three requires training checkpoint data — analyzing how the PLE gate's weights evolved over the pretraining run.
+Distinguishing these three requires training checkpoint data, specifically the trajectory of PLE gate weights through the pretraining run.
 That data is not publicly available for Gemma-4, so the reading remains open.
-What the ablation data alone can say is that L13/L14's content is net-harmful on English and German, net-helpful on Chinese, and the result is robust to sample size, precision, and ablation type.
+What the ablation data alone can say is that L13/L14's content is net harmful on English and German, net helpful on Chinese, and the result is robust to sample size, precision, and ablation type.

 The practical implications are qualified by the Chinese sign flip: